httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 `Content-Digest` and `Repr-Digest` are collectively termed "Integrity fields".
-`Want-Content-Digest` and `Want-Repr-Digest` are collectively termed "Integrity preference" fields.
+`Want-Content-Digest` and `Want-Repr-Digest` are collectively termed "Integrity preference fields".

 Integrity fields are tied to the `Content-Encoding` and `Content-Type` header fields.
 Therefore, a given resource may have multiple